axelbunt/wigner-seitz-cell-calculation/README.md

 # Wigner-Seitz cell calculation

+This program is designed to compute Wigner-Seitz cell for given atoms.

 ## Formal task
 The number of atoms of the cell and their coordinates in space are entered.
 Output the coordinates of the Wigner-Seitz cell and its area.